M-Outlaw/BootCamp-Mod-15-MechaCar_Statistical_Analysis/README.md

 * Lots 1 and 2 meet the design specifications since the variance is in the single digits for both of these.
 * Lot 3 does not meet the design specifications since the variance is greater than 170 PSI.

--This is further shown by the boxplots of each manufacturing lot.
+- This is further shown by the boxplots of each manufacturing lot.
 Lot 3 has a much larger spread than the other two lots.
 <p align="center"><img src="https://github.com/M-Outlaw/BootCamp-Mod-15-MechaCar_Statistical_Analysis/blob/main/Images/Boxplot.png"width="310" height="425"/></p>